lin0lvr/What-Are-You-Wearing-/README.md

-# What-Are-You-Wearing-
+# What-Are-You-Wearing

-Age Predictor Model
+Clothing Classification Model

-This model is used to predict peoples ages based on their face.
+This model is used to classify what people are wearing to help accurately enforce dress codes.
 It is trained on an imagenet Resnet-18 model using transfer learning.
-The idea is that if the model overpredicts your age, you might have some sort of skin problems.

 ![image](https://github.com/lin0lvr/What-Are-You-Wearing-/assets/140644065/5f46ba8b-5935-40b3-8c5a-dde27be4bd7c)